bikemazzell/skald-go/README.md

 ## Philosophy

 Following Unix philosophy: **Do one thing well**.
 Skald transcribes live audio into text from the command line.
+Initially, this program had more configurations, parameters, and complexity.
+But all it really needs to do is work when invoked from CLI.
+And that is what it does now: run it and transcribe audio.

 ## Features